RandomStudio/random-studio/src/pages/index.md

 templateKey: index
 intro: How can we reimagine the digital as a living, breathing part of our physical world?
 middle: >
-  We create spaces where the physical and non-physical merge; environments that invite people to play, reflect and connect.<br />
+  We create spaces where the physical and non-physical merge; environments that invite people to play, reflect and connect.

   [More about our studio](/studio)
 address: >
   Westzaanstraat 10<br />